 TO BE COMPLETED BY OR ON BEHALF OF THE PERSON REQUESTING A TRANSFER 1.
-Name of victim requesting an emergency transfer: 2.
-Your name (if different from victim's) 3.
+Name of survivor requesting an emergency transfer: 2.
+Your name (if different from survivor's) 3.
 Name(s) of other family member(s) listed on the lease: 4.
-Name(s) of other family member(s) who would transfer with the victim: 5.
-Address of location from which the victim seeks to transfer: 6.
-Address or phone number for contacting the victim: 7.
+Name(s) of other family member(s) who would transfer with the survivor: 5.
+Address of location from which the survivor seeks to transfer: \\\\\\ 6.
+Address or phone number for contacting the survivor: 7.
 Name of the accused perpetrator (if known and can be safely disclosed): 8.
-Relationship of the accused perpetrator to the victim: 9.
+Relationship of the accused perpetrator to the survivor: 9.
 Date(s), Time(s) and location(s) of incident(s): 10.
-Is the person requesting the transfer a victim of a sexual assault that occurred in the past 90 days on the premises of the property from which the victim is seeking a transfer?
+Is the person requesting the transfer a survivor of a sexual assault that occurred in the past 90 days on the premises of the property from which the survivor is seeking a transfer?
 If yes, skip question 11.
 If no, fill out question 11.
-11. Describe why the victim believes they are threatened with imminent harm from further violence if they remain in their current unit.
-12. If voluntarily provided, list any third-party documentation you are providing along with this notice:
+11. Describe why the survivor believes they are threatened with imminent harm from further violence if they remain in their current unit.

+12. If voluntarily provided, list any third-party documentation you are providing along with this notice: \\\\\

-This is to certify that the information provided on this form is true and correct to the best of my knowledge, and that the individual named above in Item 1 mosts the requirement laid out on this form for an americana. and that the individual named above in Item 1 meets the requirement laid out on this form for an emergency transfer.
-I acknowledge that submission of false information could jeopardize program eligibility and could be the basis for denial of admission, termination of assistance, or eviction. be the basis for definal of admission, termination of assistance, of eviction.
-Signature Signed on (Date)
+This is to certify that the information provided on this form is true and correct to the best of my knowledge, and that the individual named above in Item 1 meets the requirement laid out on this form for an emergency transfer.
+I acknowledge that submission of false information could jeopardize program eligibility and could be the basis for denial of admission, termination of assistance, or eviction.
+Signature_Signed on (Date)